Skip to main content

 Complete at least 1 course from COMM

-*This course is no longer offered at the University of Utah, but students may complete it at another regionally-accredited college/university such as Salt Lake Community College.
+*This course is no longer offered at the University of Utah, but students may complete it at another regionally accredited college/university such as Salt Lake Community College.

-Sample 4-Year Plan for a full-time student is provided.
 To create an individualized course plan, please Schedule An Advising Appointment.

 56 - 59 Total Credits

-• Complete all of the following
+• Complete the following didactic courses:

 • MD LB3600 - Basic Techniques in Clinical Laboratory Science (1) (lab included)